-The hardware used in the computational studies is part of the UMBC High Performance Computing Facility (HPCF).
+The hardware used for this research is part of the UMBC High Performance Computing Facility (HPCF).
 The facility is supported by the U.S. National Science Foundation through the MRI program (grant nos.
 CNS-0821258, CNS-1228778, OAC-1726023, and CNS-1920079) and the SCREMS program (grant no. DMS-0821311), with additional substantial support from the University of Maryland, Baltimore County (UMBC).
 See hpcf.umbc.edu for more information on HPCF and the projects using its resources.